denali-js/core/roadmap.md

   * Generate documentation for your API, different output formats (including Swagger)
   * Interactive docs (i.e. "try this request")
-* Custom commands
-  * Tasks that an app or addon can add to the cli
 * Support arbitrary blueprint sources (i.e. local folders, git urls)